QinMing/Nachos-Operating-System/code/threads/README.txt

     bool named full. we ensure interleaving by inversion calling the condition variables in both send and receive.
-Variable buff holds the word, and full ensures that only one sender interacts with one receiver.
+Variable buff holds the word, and full ensures that only one sender interacts with one receiver. test switch case numbers used:
+        9: Expects to work succesfully as sender comes first 10:Expects to work succesffully as receiver comes first 11:Expects to work.
+Only sender is available 12:Expects to work.
+Only receiver is available 13:Expects to work.
+Interleaving between senders and receivers

 Join